 Climbing shoes are the very least you need to get started.
 As I’ll explain later in this blog, there are two main types of climbing: Ropes and Bouldering.
 To boulder, which involves no ropes, all you need is a pair of climbing shoes.

-Before purchasing a climbing shoe, you really need to try them on because every brand’s sizing runs different and you usually wear climbing shoes 2-4 sizes smaller than a regular shoe.
+Before purchasing a climbing shoe, you need to try them on because every brand’s sizing runs different and you usually wear climbing shoes 2-4 sizes smaller than a regular shoe.

 3. Belay Device (ATC or Gri Gri)